LogtalkDotOrg/logtalk3/examples/threads/functions/NOTES.md

 ________________________________________________________________________

 To load this example and for sample queries, please see the `SCRIPT.txt` file.

-This folder contains a simple multi-threading example illustrating how to create threads for competing goals, which one performing the same task using diferent methods.
+This folder contains a simple multi-threading example illustrating how to create threads for competing goals, which one performing the same task using different methods.
 The first goal to complete leads to the immediate termination of the threads running the remaining goals.